gosquared/gosquared-ios/README.md

 # GoSquared Live Chat for iOS

-**Please open an issue if you find anything not working, or to leave feedback for improvement.
-You can also get in touch directly: <jt@gosquared.com>.**
+**To report an issue or leave feedback, please get in touch with us at https://www.gosquared.com/contact/**

 This guide is for adding People CRM tracking and Live Chat to your native iOS app.